 In addition to his work with the conference, Dranoff is active in the community with involvement in several organizations and instructs and presents to student and adult groups as well as college classes in the area of youth violence and bullying issues.
 He also is an adjunct professor in Sport Management at St. John's and Dowling College.

 A 1978 graduate of St. John's University with a degree in Athletic Administration, Dranoff earned a Master of Science Degree concentrating in counselor education from St. John's in 1984 and his Doctorate in Education concentrating on Educational Administration from Dowling in 2006.
 He resides in Sayville, N.Y. with his wife Ann and two daughters, Alexandra and Kathryn.

-Casey Rafferty was named Director of Media Relations on October 11, 2010.
+Casey Rafferty was promoted to Assistant Commissioner for Strategic Communications on May 12, 2014 after serving the conference as the Director of Media Relations since October 11, 2010.

 Rafferty is no stranger to the East Coast Conference, spending two years as a member of the Dowling College baseball team and then serving as an assistant in the Athletic Communications office after graduation.
 During his time at Dowling, Rafferty assisted in the promotion and publicity of their 15 NCAA varsity athletic programs.
 He served as the primary media contact for the women's soccer, men's basketball, women's lacrosse and baseball programs, which entailed staffing all home contests, providing statistical support and maintaining the athletic website along with securing feature stories in local media outlets such as Newsday, Bigapplesoccer.com and Baseball Player Magazine.